Moanish18/Mobile_Application_Development_Project/README.md

 ## 🎯 Project Overview

 Greenhub aims to:
-- Encourage and gamify environmentally friendly habits.
+- Encourage environmentally friendly habits.
 - Provide a platform for sustainability-related events and content.
 - Promote community participation in eco-conscious initiatives.